F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 By default, the OpenCore Legacy Patcher won't install OpenCore onto the internal drive itself during installs.

 After installing macOS, OpenCore Legacy Patcher should automatically prompt you to install OpenCore onto the internal drive.
-However, if it doesn't show the prompt, you'll need to either [manually transfer](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html) OpenCore to the internal drive's EFI or Build and Install again and select your internal drive.
+However, if it doesn't show the prompt, you'll need to Build and Install OpenCore again and select your internal drive.

-Reminder that once this is done, you'll need to select OpenCore in the Boot Picker again for your hardware to remember this entry and auto boot from then on.
+Reminder that once this is done, you'll need to select `EFI Boot` in the Mac Boot Picker again for your hardware to remember this entry and auto boot from then on.

 ## Infinite recoveryOS Booting

-With OpenCore Legacy Patcher, we rely on Apple Secure Boot to ensure OS updates work correctly and reliably with Big Sur.
+OpenCore Legacy Patcher rely on Apple Secure Boot to ensure OS updates work correctly and reliably.
 However this installs NVRAM variables that will confuse your Mac if not running with OpenCore.
 To resolve this, simply uninstall OpenCore and [reset NVRAM](https://support.apple.com/en-mide/HT201255).

 * Note: Machines with modified root volumes will also result in an infinite recoveryOS loop until integrity is restored.